ajkswamy/gillan-model-assignment-report/Readme.md

 ---
 Outputs are written in a folder that is a sibling of the folder containing input CSVs and named "Results".
 Map estimates are written in text-based JSON format.
-Results of NUTS sampling are written in NetCDF format which can be read and analyzed using the package `arviz`
+Results of NUTS sampling are written in NetCDF format which can be read and analyzed using the package `arviz`.
+See the file `code/create_summary_table.py` for an example where both kinds of output files were loaded to create a summary table